• Skip to main content

 The self-evaluation gave us a baseline performance that would could use as a basis of comparison at the end of the class, as we ran the self-evaluation at the end of day 2 as well.

-Rick used the self-evaluation to also point out two things.
+Rick used the self-evaluation also to point out two things.
 One, holding ourselves to a higher standard by considering whether we should count shots that hit the outside edge or line of our intended target as a hit or not.

-And, two, to think about our decision making process.
+And, two, to think about our decision-making process.
 Rick never told us which target to shoot first.
 If we consider shooting in order of priority, shooters typically engage a closer target first, the closer target is represented by the larger piece of paper.

 After the self-evaluation, Rick taught us his War Hogg administrative loading process, which students were to use through the weekend.
 His process allows shooters to check if their sights or red dots are intact and gives shooters the opportunity to incorporate valuable reps of important movements, such as presenting one's gun to a target.